ActivityWatch/activitywatch-old/README.md

 Logs the time spent by the user in different tasks on the computer.

 ## Usage
-Install the package with `sudo pip3 install setup.py` and then run `python3 start-activitywatch.py`.
+Install the package with `sudo pip3 setup.py install` and then run `python3 start-activitywatch.py`.

 Alternatively, you can install and run it from a virtualenv.